Code-Screen/Code-Screen.github.io/docs/integrating-greenhouse-with-codescreen.md

 <br>

-Select the appropriate test and assign at least one Greenhouse user to grade/review submitted assessments. <br>
+Select the appropriate assessment and assign at least one Greenhouse user to grade/review submitted assessments. <br>
 When finished, click `Save`.

-### 4. Send and Review the Test
+### 4. Send and Review the assessment
-When candidates are moved into the CodeScreen interview stage, Greenhouse will display a `Send Test` link.
+When candidates are moved into the CodeScreen interview stage, Greenhouse will display a `Send assessment` link.

 <figure>
   <figcaption style="font-style: italic;"></figcaption>